butiongiyah-prog/CC103-FinalProject-CS1205-Team11/README.md

 📋 Table of Contents

- The Problem
+- 🧩 The Problem
- Features
- Data Structures Used
+- 🏗️ Data Structures Used
- Algorithms
+- ⚙️ Algorithms
- Iterative vs Recursive
+- ⚖️ Iterative vs Recursive
- Design Decisions
+- 🧠 Design Decisions
- How to Run
- Acknowledgements
+- 🙏 Acknowledgements

 🧩 The Problem
 Small market vendors — especially fruit and vegetable sellers in Philippine public markets — manage their perishable goods manually.
 This leads to serious problems: